 Farms to Families/Fondo de Granjas a Familias is an emergency initiative created by a partnership between REAP, Roots4Change, and Rooted.
-The program will purchase fresh, healthy, locally grown food from regional family farms and provide it to Madison-area Latino/Indigenous residents and families hard-hit by job loss, food insecurity, lack of access to social services, and federal anti-immigration provisions.
+The program purchases fresh, healthy, locally grown food from regional family farms and small businesses and delivers it to Madison-area Latino/Indigenous residents and families hard-hit by job loss, food insecurity, lack of access to social services, and federal anti-immigration provisions.
+As the pandemic continues on into the winter, so does our partnership’s work.

 HOW CAN YOUR SUPPORT HELP?